“Not merely a nation but a nation of nations.”

 — Lyndon B. Johnson

-The United States is made up of 50 states, which are often grouped into different regions with each region having its own geographic characteristics, such as climate and natural resources, culture, and other unique features that set it apart from other regions.
+The United States comprises 50 states, often grouped into different regions.
+Each region has its own geographic characteristics, such as climate and natural resources, culture, and other unique features that set it apart from other regions.

 Government agencies have different ways of grouping the states based on geography, culture, and other factors.
 This grouping of regions is based on the Core Knowledge Sequence that describes the shared knowledge that all children should learn in U.S. schools.

-New England — Comprised of Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont, the geography of this region is diverse for such a small area, which includes coastal plains, rolling hills, and the northern end of the Appalachian Mountains.
-It was here that the first Europeans settled in what would become the United States, including the pilgrims at Plymouth Harbor, Massachusetts who celebrated the nation’s first Thanksgiving in 1620.
+New England — Comprised of Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont, the geography of this region is diverse for such a small area, which includes coastal plains, rolling hills, and the northern end of the Appalachian Mountains.
+The first Europeans settled in what would become the United States, including the Pilgrims at Plymouth Harbor, Massachusetts, who celebrated the nation’s first Thanksgiving in 1620.
 New England is home to Acadia National Park in Maine and the Cape Cod National Seashore in Massachusetts.
-Rhode Island is the nation’s smallest state and Boston is the largest city in the region.
+Rhode Island is the nation’s smallest state, and Boston is the largest city in the region.

-Its climate has cold winters and warm summers in the northernmost states and in the more southerly areas, milder winters and warmer summers.
-The region’s economy is primarily based on industry, trade, commercial fishing, commercial farming.
+Its climate has cold winters, warm summers in the northernmost states, milder winters, and warmer summers in the more southerly areas.
+The region’s economy is primarily based on industry, trade, commercial fishing, and commercial farming.

-Mid-Atlantic – Including the states of New York, New Jersey, Pennsylvania, Delaware, Maryland, and Washington D.C., this region has a varied geography with a broad, flat coastal plain lining the Atlantic shores.
-With the exception of Pennsylvania, these states border the Atlantic Ocean, hence the name.
+Mid-Atlantic – Including New York, New Jersey, Pennsylvania, Delaware, Maryland, and Washington D.C., this region has a varied geography with a broad, flat coastal plain lining the Atlantic shores.
+Except for Pennsylvania, these states border the Atlantic Ocean, hence the name.

-It was in this region that much of the American Revolution was fought and the Declaration of Independence signed in Philadelphia on July 4, 1776.
-The Nation’s capitol, Washington D.C. is located here along the Potomac River.
+Much of the American Revolution was fought in this region, and the Declaration of Independence was signed in Philadelphia on July 4, 1776.
+The Nation’s capitol, Washington D.C., is located along the Potomac River.
 With numerous industrial areas, this region attracted millions of European immigrants and gave rise to some of the East Coast’s largest cities: New York, Baltimore, and Philadelphia.
-The climate in the northwest is humid with cool summers in the northernmost areas.
+The climate in the northwest is humid, with cool summers in the northernmost areas.
 Snow falls during the winter as the temperatures are regularly below freezing.
-Major geographical areas of the region include the Appalachian Mountains, Atlantic Ocean, Great Lakes and the border with Canada to the north.
+Major geographical areas of the region include the Appalachian Mountains, the Atlantic Ocean, Great Lakes, and the border with Canada to the north.
 Much of the economy is based on industry, trade, commercial farming, and some commercial fishing.
 New York City is the most populated city in the United States.

 Midwest – Called the “Nation’s Breadbasket,” this region includes Illinois, Indiana, Iowa, Michigan, Minnesota, Missouri, Ohio, and Wisconsin.
 West of the Appalachian Mountains lies the Mississippi River basin and two large eastern tributaries, the Ohio River and the Tennessee River.
-The Ohio and Tennessee Valleys and the Midwest consist largely of rolling hills and productive farmland.
-The climate here is generally humid throughout the region with snow common during the winter, especially in the northern areas.
-The region is known for Chicago — “the Windy City” and the beginning of the meat-packing industry, Detroit, the motor city, the five Great Lakes, and St. Louis and the Gateway Arch.
+The Ohio and Tennessee Valleys and the Midwest are comprised of rolling hills and productive farmland.
+The climate here is generally humid throughout the region, with snow common during the winter, especially in the northern areas.
+The region is known for Chicago — “the Windy City” and the beginning of the meat-packing industry, Detroit, the motor city, the five Great Lakes, St. Louis, and the Gateway Arch.
 The region’s economy is primarily based on major commercial farming and manufacturing.

 Rocky Mountains – Home of rolling plains, high mountain peaks, the cowboy, and the pioneering spirit of the United States, this region includes Colorado, Idaho, Montana, Utah, and Wyoming.
 Here, the climate includes cold winters with much snow and warm summers.
 The economy is mostly based on tourism and some commercial farming.
-Early settlers came here working in the fur trade and to mine valuable metals.
-The region is known for skiing, growing potatoes in Idaho, the Mormon Church in Utah, and beautiful parks including Yellowstone and Rocky Mountain National Park.
-The Rockies also extend into northern New Mexico and Washington state as well as Canada.
-The region is best known for its numerous recreational opportunities including skiing and snowboarding in the winter, and road and mountain biking, hiking, camping, kayaking, horse-back riding, and white water rafting in the summer.
+Early settlers came here to work in the fur trade and to mine valuable metals.
+The region is known for skiing, growing potatoes in Idaho, the Mormon Church in Utah, and beautiful parks, including Yellowstone and Rocky Mountain National Park.
+The Rockies extend into northern New Mexico, Washington state, and Canada.
+The region is best known for its numerous recreational opportunities, including skiing and snowboarding in the winter and road and mountain biking, hiking, camping, kayaking, horseback riding, and white water rafting in the summer.

-Southwest – Including Arizona, New Mexico, Nevada, and Texas the Southwest is known for its beautiful stark landscape of prairie and desert.
-However, the geography of the Southwest is actually varied, made up of Coastal Plains, Great Plains, and the Rocky Mountains.
+Southwest – Including Arizona, New Mexico, Nevada, and Texas, the Southwest is known for its beautiful stark landscape of prairie and desert.
+However, the Southwest’s geography is varied, comprising of Coastal Plains, Great Plains, and the Rocky Mountains.
 The Southwest is drier than the adjoining Midwest in the weather.
-The population is less dense and, with strong Spanish-American and Native-American components, more ethnically varied than neighboring areas.
-Two major rivers flow through this region — the Rio Grande flows out of the Rocky Mountains, forming the border between the United States and Mexico; and the Colorado River flows through the Grand Canyon, falling more than 1,000 feet in elevation.
+The population is less dense and, with strong Spanish-American and Native-American components, more ethnically varied than in neighboring areas.
+Two major rivers flow through this region — the Rio Grande flows out of the Rocky Mountains, forming the border between the United States and Mexico, and the Colorado River flows through the Grand Canyon, falling more than 1,000 feet in elevation.
 Major geographical features include the southern Rocky Mountains, Colorado River, Grand Canyon, Carlsbad Caverns, Gulf of Mexico, and the Mexico border to the south.

 West Coast – Home of rolling plains, high mountain peaks, and deserts, this region includes Alaska, California, Hawaii, Oregon, and Washington.
 This diverse region ranges from endless wilderness to barren desert, coral reefs to Arctic tundra, and Hollywood to great national parks.
-Along the Pacific coast is a series of low mountain ranges and much of the Pacific Northwest coast is inhabited by some of the densest vegetation outside of the Tropics, and also the tallest trees in the world (the Redwoods).
-Alaska also features rugged mountains as well as river valleys and much of Hawaii’s landscape is dominated by volcanic topography.
+Along the Pacific coast is a series of low mountain ranges.
+Much of the Pacific Northwest coast is inhabited by some of the densest vegetation outside of the Tropics and the tallest trees in the world (the Redwoods).
+Alaska also features rugged mountains and river valleys, and much of Hawaii’s landscape is dominated by volcanic topography.
 The west is home to the highest place in the United States – Denali (Mt.
-McKinley) at 20,320 feet and the lowest place at Death Valley with an elevation of 282 feet below sea level.
+McKinley) at 20,320 feet and the lowest place at Death Valley, with an elevation of 282 feet below sea level.

-The region displays a range of climates including semiarid and alpine mountain areas, hot summers and cool winters along the southern coast, mild winters and summers but with much rain year-round in the northwest.
-The economy is primarily based on mining, cattle ranching, light industry, lumbering, and dairy products.
-The coast is known for the California Gold Rush, mining towns, Spanish influences in architecture, and a broad diversity of people.
+The region displays a range of climates, including semiarid and alpine mountain areas, hot summers and cool winters along the southern coast, and mild winters and summers but with much rain year-round in the northwest.
+The economy primarily relies on mining, cattle ranching, light industry, lumbering, and dairy products.
+The coast is known for the California Gold Rush, mining towns, Spanish influences in the architecture, and a broad diversity of people.